Image taken at Ocean of Air Exhibit at the Saatchi Gallery

 This case study focuses on exploring the notions of ‘virtual’ touch – in other words, the conceptualisation and experience of ‘touch’ in environments, such as virtual reality, pseudo haptics and mediated touch technologies.
 These environments raise interesting questions around the materiality of touch, how the materiality of interaction and communication changes in these digital contexts, and the kinds of ‘touch’ sensations that people sense or experience.

-In this case study we are starting by having conversations with designers, developers and researchers working with these different technologies, to explore the following questions:
+In this case study we are exploring the following questions:

 - What is touch in this space: where is – or isn’t – touch happening?
 What is gained or lost?